Sormailgu/meow-gpt/README.md

 ## Features

-* Easy integration with OpenAI APIs to enrich the user experience.
+* Easy integration with OpenAI APIs to enrich the Telegram Bot user experience.

-* Ability for users to perform natural language processing (NLP) tasks, such as sentiment analysis and automated text summarization without the need for coding knowledge.

-* Natural language understanding (NLU) capabilities for enhanced interaction.

 * Automation of tasks specific to the needs of a particular organization by creating custom bots.